-Action 6 - Scaling up the work on ITS in all Working Parties of the UNECE Inland Transport Committee (ITC) (This action may be removed, pending confirmation of completion)

-13. In the transport sector the area of work Intelligent Transport Systems needs strengthening.
-The Sustainable Transport Division’s responsibility will be improving access to high-quality information on available ITS and their meaningful integration into the work of the intergovernmental bodies, e.g. through best practices.
-All Inland Transport Committee (ITC) Working Parties are encouraged to incorporate ITS related topics into their agendas.
-All UNECE Working Parties should continue:

-(a) to align their work with sustainable mobility principles that include safe, efficient, environmentally friendly and affordable transport services, and

-(b) to determine how relevant ITS solutions could assist in bringing this about.

-14. The figure below indicates the core values of UNECE one can build on in promoting the use of ITS (convening power, legal instruments, harmonisation activities etc).
-It also positions UNECE as one among the key stakeholders with whom close cooperation is envisaged to avoid duplication and to leverage the activities and results of the players, governments, governmental bodies, industries and academia.
-In fact, UNECE can become a gateway or an institutional world forum for ITS.

-Action 7 - Promoting vehicle to infrastructure communication
+Action 6 - Promoting vehicle to infrastructure communication

-15. The World Forum for Harmonization of Vehicle Regulations (WP.29) is introducing technological innovations in vehicles by regulations that are applicable on worldwide scale.
+11. The World Forum for Harmonization of Vehicle Regulations (WP.29) is promotingtechnological innovations in vehicles through guidelines, voluntary standards and, when needed, regulations that are applicable on worldwide scale.

-16. As a basic innovation, cooperative systems bring infrastructure and vehicle related intelligent transport devices that are active and ‘cooperate’ in order to perform a common service.
-Consequently, in cooperative systems, communication could be vehicle-to-vehicle or vehicle-to-infrastructure.
+12. Cooperative Driving Automation technologies include infrastructure and vehicle related intelligent transport devices that are active and ‘cooperate’ to perform a common service.
+Consequently, in cooperative systems, communication could be vehicle-to-vehicle or vehicle-to-infrastructure, or both.

-17. Advanced Driver Assistance Systems (ADAS) technologies are important advances in vehicle safety and the optimization of their potential benefits is crucial.
+13. Given that Advanced Driver Assistance Systems (ADAS) technologies are important advances in vehicle safety the cost beneficial optimization of their potential benefits is crucial.
 In 2002, WP.29 established an ITS Informal Group to consider the necessity for a regulatory framework on ADAS, which are becoming more common in vehicles.

-18. The development of provisions for ADAS - such as Automatically Commanded Steering Functions (ACSF) and Advanced Emergency Braking Systems (AEBS), the actions of which are restricted to emergency situations - are expected to bring about draft regulatory text proposals that will take the form of new standalone UN Regulations under the 1958 Agreement.
-According to an impact assessment made by the European Commission, the mandatory measures of these systems can prevent the loss of around 5,000 lives and avoid 35,000 serious injuries a year across the EU27.
+14. The development of provisions for ADAS - such as Automatically Commanded Steering Functions (ACSF) and Advanced Emergency Braking Systems (AEBS), the actions of which are restricted to emergency situations - are expected to bring about draft regulatory text proposals that will take the form of new standalone UN Regulations under the 1958 Agreement.
+According to an impact assessment made by the European Commission, the mandatingof these systems has the potential toprevent the loss of around 5,000 lives and avoid 35,000 serious injuries a year across the EU27.

-19. Additionally, the World Forum invited the UNECE Global Forum for Road Traffic Safety (WP.1) and the Working Party on Road Transport (SC.1) to devote special attention to and accelerate their work on:
+15. Additionally, the World Forum invited the UNECE Global Forum for Road Traffic Safety (WP.1) and the Working Party on Road Transport (SC.1) to devote special attention to and accelerate their work on: